 Colouring, activity pages, quizzes and drawing from their imagination, there’s so much you can do with a few colouring pens and some pages printed from the internet – check out the Printer Inks website for HP ink deals.
 Giving them a calm activity like colouring will certainly keep them occupied for a little while, especially if they choose the colouring pages themselves or choose a new colouring book specially for the journey.

 The radio can’t be relied upon for entertainment while you’re travelling through the country, so get busy before you travel by making a family playlist.
-Get the children involved and fill it with songs that everyone loves and can sing along to!
+Crank the fun vibes up and get a party bus from San Francisco rentals to make enjoying music one big family party!
+When you make your playlists, Get the children involved and fill it with songs that everyone loves and can sing along to!
 I also like to include a few maths songs – things like their times tables, so they can concentrate on finding the answers and hopefully keep their minds off the seemingly never ending journey!

 Having kids in the back with books is great.
 But they could drop them on the floor out of reach or start fighting over who’s book is who’s with their siblings.
 Stressful to say the least.
 So, why not download a couple of audiobooks for the kids to enjoy along the way?
 A selection of short stories – that they’ve chosen themselves will certainly keep the car quiet for while!